 Remove the oil cap on the engine to allow air to flow into the engine and facilitate the oil-draining process.

 Locate the drain bolt on the bottom of the engine oil pan.
 Loosen and remove the drain bolt carefully using the appropriate socket or box wrench.
-Warning: the old oil will start flowing out.
+Warning: used oil will start flowing through drain immediately, avoid direct contact with hot engine oil.

-Allow the old oil to completely drain from the engine by letting it flow into the catch pan.
-Ensure that all the old oil has been drained before proceeding.
+Allow the used oil to completely drain from the engine by letting it flow into the catch pan.
+Ensure that all the used oil has been drained before proceeding.

-Locate the oil filter on your motorcycle, usually near the engine.
-Using an oil filter wrench or removal tool, carefully loosen and remove the old oil filter.
+Locate the oil filter on your motorcycle, usually near a low point on the engine.
+Using an oil filter wrench or removal tool, carefully loosen and remove the old oil filter making sure the rubber gasket isn’t stuck to the engine.
 Be cautious, as more oil may drain from the filter.

 Apply a thin layer of new oil to the new motorcycle oil filter's rubber gasket.
 Install the new oil filter by hand, ensuring it is tightened according to the manufacturer's specifications.
 Avoid overtightening, as this can damage the filter or cause leaks.